 Due to this temporal inconsistency problem, it is very important to collect the timestamp of the samples during the data collection and it is something not considered by some authors in cybersecurity.
-For instance, DREBIN dataset~\cite{arp2014} (malware detection) makes all the malicious APKs available and also their attributes, but does not include the timestamp that they were were found in-the-wild, making all the researches that use this dataset exposed to data leakage.
-We understand that sometimes it is difficult to set a specific release date to a sample, but they are needed to avoid this problem.
-For malware detection, for example, researchers usually use the date when they were first seen in VirusTotal as timestamp~\cite{nfs, tesseract, Kantchelian2015, virustotal}.
+For instance, the DREBIN dataset~\cite{arp2014} (malware detection) makes all the malicious APKs available and also their attributes, but does not include the timestamp that they were found in the wild, making all the research works that use this dataset exposed to data leakage.
+We understand that sometimes it is difficult to set a specific release date for a sample, but they are needed to avoid this problem.
+For malware detection, for example, researchers usually use the date when they were first seen in VirusTotal as a timestamp~\cite{nfs, tesseract, Kantchelian2015, virustotal}.